 How do I submit an abstract to the Alzheimer’s Imaging Consortium or Technology and Dementia preconference?

 Please submit the abstract to AAIC, and select “I would also like to submit this abstract to a preconference.
-I understand that preconferences take place in-person only on Saturday, July 15 and require an additional registration fee to AAIC.” during the submission process.
+I understand that preconferences take place in-person only and require an additional registration fee to AAIC.” during the submission process.